-Your kidneys filter wastes and extra fluid out of your blood.
+Your kidneys filter waste and extra fluid out of your blood.
 Just like your other organs, they need a steady supply of blood to work like they should.

-Without the amount of blood they need, they won’t be able to remove enough wastes from your blood.
-This is called kidney failure.
+Without the amount of blood they need, they won’t be able to remove enough waste from your blood.
+This can lead to kidney failure.
 It's treated with dialysis or a kidney transplant.

 This is a lack of the red blood cells that move oxygen to your body's tissues.
 If you have anemia, your body may not get enough oxygen.
 Your kidneys make a protein called erythropoietin (EPO), which helps your body make new red blood cells.
 Kidney damage from heart failure prevents your body from making enough EPO.